zmike/zmike.github.io/_posts/2021-02-25-delete-the-code.md

 Really, I have.

-But the bottom line is that, at least for gallium-based drivers, they're garbage.
+But the bottom line is that, at least for gallium-based drivers, they're unusable.
 They're so unreliable that it's only by sheer luck (and a considerable amount of it) that zink has worked at all until this point.

 Don't believe me?
 Here's a list of just some of the hacks that are currently in use by zink to handle support for these descriptor types, along with the reason(s) why they're needed: